kousha1999/kousha1999.github.io/posts/postMessage-vulnerabilities.md

 ```javascript
 targetWindow.postMessage(message, targetOrigin, [transfer]);
 ```
+* `targetWindow`:

-`message`: This is the data you want to send.
+* `message`: This is the data you want to send.
 The data will serialized that this feature let you send data objects like a charm.
 The data will deserialize in the postMessage receiver.

+* `targetOrigin`: In the second parameter of `postMessage()` you can define the target (receiver) origin, also its value can be `*` that we will cover it later in this post.